 9.1 The NPPF states that transport issues should be considered from the earliest stages of plan-making and development proposals to promote sustainable transport and mitigate environmental impacts.
 Significant development should be focused on locations which are or can be made sustainable through limiting the need to travel and offering a genuine choice of transport modes.
-Paragraph 110a states applications for development should give priority first to pedestrian and cycle movements, both within the scheme and with neighbouring areas; and second - so far as possible - to facilitating access to high quality public transport, with layouts that maximise the catchment area for bus or other public transport services, and appropriate facilities that encourage public transport use.
+Paragraph 110a states applications for development should give priority first to pedestrian and cycle movements, both within the scheme and with neighbouring areas; and second - so far as possible - to facilitating access to high quality public transport, with layouts that maximise the catchment area for bus or other public transport use.